Chelsea Flower Show hosts first wedding with same-sex couple

 The Eastern Eye garden contains Asian fruit and vegetables to celebrate Asian household cooking and drought-resistant plants to represent the UK’s increasingly hot summers.

-It is also paved with hexagonal slabs which represent a broken society, Mr Malde told the RHS.
+It is also paved with hexagonal slabs which represent a broken society, Malde told the RHS.

 He added: “But when a broken society comes together, it is stronger.
 So those slabs, although they are separated, together they act as a path, representing that stronger society.”